pd19930924/google-map-test/README.md

 (2) We can start cluster after we add several points on map, or begin with the cluster, it depends on what we want to do. we can use baseGoogleMap.startCluster(context) to begin the cluster.
 (3) If we want to stop cluster, we can use baseGoogleMap.stopCluster(), and it will show all points.
 (4) If we hide some point before cluster, these markers will be not added to our cluster when we start cluster.
+(5) In google map, if so many markers overlap in a small place, our marker click event will become strange that if we click the item, it will always show the bottom marker, and we can never click the others.
+To solve the proble, I add a function named "setOnCirculateMarkerClick", when you face the situation, you can click one place, and we will show all markers in this small place in circle.
+But bad news is that the Algorithm is very inmature, I just use a LinkedList to store the datas, and if we click other place or change the zoom of camera, the process will repeat again, so if you have any promption, please contact me.
+If it is unneccessary, please use "cluster" but not "setOnCirculateMarkerClick".